catdev42/cpp/CPP00/string_class.md

-Sure!
 The `std::string` class in C++ is part of the Standard Library and provides a way to work with sequences of characters.
 Here are the key points you need to know:

 ### 1. **Including the String Library**
 To use `std::string`, you need to include the string header: